Hurricane Irma begins lashing Florida after slamming Cuba

 "This is as real as it gets," tweeted the National Weather Service.

-Irma hit Cuba's Ciego de Avila province on the Camaguey Archipelago late Friday as a Category 5 hurricane, its violent gusts destroying the instrument used to measure wind strength, Cuba's meteorological agency reported.
+Irma hit Cuba's Ciego de Avila province on the Camaguey Archipelago late Friday as a Category 5 hurricane.
+The storm's violent gusts destroyed the instrument used to measure wind strength, Cuba's meteorological agency reported.
 Waves as high as 23 feet were recorded, and bigger ones remained a possibility as Irma plodded west, officials said.

 Even before hitting Cuba, Irma had proven catastrophic, killing 24 people this week in the Caribbean and leaving entire islands in ruins.